Experience Engineering at UC San Diego

 In partnership with the UC San Diego’s Jacobs School of Engineering, we are proud to offer our students the unprecedented opportunity to attend the campus course ECE/MAE 148 - Introduction to Autonomous Vehicles.

 Utilizing a combination of lectures and practical applications, participants will gain hands-on experience in a state-of-the-art lab with the development of scale autonomous cars that must perform on a simulated city track.
-Due to the current situation with COVID-19, this course is offered through Zoom live sessions.
+Due to the current situation with COVID-19, this course is offered through in Hybrid mode during FALL 20 quarter.
 For more information please see course details below.

 *Price includes Robotics simulator license and Robot kit

 *Tu and Thu Evenings, 3 hour 50 min ea.

 We have reserved only 4 seats for Extension students.
 Candidates enrolling in this course will have the unique opportunity to take a campus course without being a UC San Diego matriculated student.

 It’s one thing to learn about computer vision, machine learning, control systems, neural networks and tools like Python and TensorFlow in lectures, books or videos.
 It’s another to learn these skills by actually using them to build and test small autonomous vehicles.
 That’s what students are doing in a hands-on engineering class at the Jacobs School of Engineering at the University of California San Diego.

 This course will introduce students to the fundamentals of Autonomous Vehicles using an accelerated and engaging engineering curriculum that leverages the educational benefits of robotics competitions.
 Students will work in small diverse teams, learning the best engineering methods and practices similar to what they will see in their professional career.
 Skills to be learned include project management, adhering to a budget and business planning, working within time constraints, designing to specifications, demonstrating performance, and delivering a well documented project that others can build on.